victornpb/undiscord/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 <!--
+  ✋ This form is only for bugs, if you have general questions or ideas or feature requests use the [Discussion] tab instead.

   WARNING: Github Issues are publicly visible, do not post sensitive information here.
   Enable the "Screenshot mode" on Undiscord before taking screenshots or copying logs.

-  This form is only for bugs, if you have general questions or ideas or feature requests use the [Discussion] tab instead.
 -->

 **Describe the bug**